tomwhartung/jmws_accoutrements/doc/devops/https-ssl/lets_encrypt/3-generate_certificates.md

 - [ ] Select the numbers corresponding to the `*.com` and `www.*.com` names for one of the static or python (wsgi) sites listed above (depending on which command was run).

-### Step (4): Generating Python (Wsgi) Site Certificates
+### Step (3): Generating Static and LAMP CMS Site Certificates

-When we run `certbot` with the `certonly` , it will exit after creating the certificate.
-- [ ] Fix any errors and re-run the `certbot` command

-If there is difficulty understanding or fixing the error or errors, and we have not yet done a static site, it helps to do one of those first.

-### Step (3): (Static) Site Configuration by `certbot`
+ Site Configuration by `certbot`

-If we run `certbot` **without** the `certonly` option, it does the following:
+If we run `certbot` **without** the `certonly` option, it does the following in addition to generating the certificates:

-1. Create a new apache configuration file, based on the exiting file, to handle https requests on port 443
+1. Creates a new apache configuration file, based on the exiting file, to handle https requests on port 443
    - The name of this file is `[old_file_basename]-le-ssl.conf` (e.g., `070-tomh.info-le-ssl.conf`)
-   - Run diff to see what we need to add to our configuration files when doing this manually (e.g., for python (wsgi) sites)
-2. Optionally try to update the current configuration to redirect to the new configuration
+2. Optionally tries to update the current configuration to redirect to the new configuration
-   - Whether it does this second step depends on your answer to the question below (see Step (1.4.1) immediately below)
+   - Whether it does this second step depends on your answer to the question below (see Step (3.1) immediately below)
-   - The bottom line is, it doesn't matter if we do it or certbot does it
+   - Because we have a file naming standard, it's easier to create our own redirection config file
-3. Run the `a2ensite` command(s) needed to activate the new configuration file(s)
+3. Runs the `a2ensite` command(s) needed to activate the new configuration file(s)

+This is fine for static and LAMP CMS sites, but note the following:

+* We undo any changes `certbot` makes to theconfiguration files generated
+* We rename any configuration files generated

+These additional steps are necessary to support the file naming standard.

-#### Step (1.4.1): (Static) Site Redirect Configuration
+#### Step (3.1): Site Redirect Configuration

 If we run `certbot` **without** the `certonly` option, it asks this question:
 ```